onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-54930
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** implement the following input validation
+    The VNF **MUST** implement the following input validation controls:
-    control: Do not permit input that contains content or characters inappropriate to the input expected by the design.
-Inappropriate input, such as SQL insertions, may cause the system to execute undesirable and unauthorized transactions against the database or allow other inappropriate access to the internal network.
+    Do not permit input that contains content or characters inappropriate to the input expected by the design.
+Inappropriate input, such as SQL expressions, may cause the system to execute undesirable and unauthorized transactions against the database or allow other inappropriate access to the internal network (injection attacks).

 .. req::
     :id: R-21210
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** implement the following input validation
-    control: Validate that any input file has a correct and valid Multipurpose Internet Mail Extensions (MIME) type.
+    The VNF **MUST** implement the following input validation control on APIs: Validate that any input file has a correct and valid Multipurpose Internet Mail Extensions (MIME) type.
 Input files should be tested for spoofed MIME types.